UK Premium Index live · refreshed with each ABI & Confused.com release Independent · Editorial · Information only — disclosures in footer

 19-year-old car insurance FAQs

-At 19 you typically have only one to two years of driving experience, and 17–24-year-olds remain the highest-risk age band for at-fault claims, so insurers still price for that risk — the 2026 average of £2,058 reflects expected claims cost, not punitive pricing.
+At 19 you typically have only one to two years of driving experience, and 17–24-year-olds remain the highest-risk age band for at-fault claims, so insurers still price for that risk — the published 17–20 band average of £1,813 reflects expected claims cost, not punitive pricing.
 Wider cost drivers — 12% Insurance Premium Tax, record UK motor claims and rising repair bills — sit on top.
 The good news is that 19 is past the steepest part of the curve: premiums fall fastest between 17 and 19, then ease more gently each year as your no-claims discount grows.

-A 19-year-old pays around £2,058 on average in 2026, against roughly £2,847 at 17 and about £2,610 at 18 — so a 19-year-old pays roughly 28% less than a 17-year-old and around 21% less than an 18-year-old.
+Less than the gap most people expect.
+Confused.com publishes £1,695 at 17 and £1,704 at 20, with the whole 17–20 band averaging £1,813, and it publishes no single-age figure for 18 or 19 — so there is no sourced basis for saying a 19-year-old pays materially less than a 17-year-old.
+On the published data the first three years are broadly flat, and the real drop arrives after 20 (£1,542 at 21, £1,206 at 25).
 The single biggest driver is no-claims discount: by 19 most drivers have banked one or two clean years, each of which knocks 15–25% off.
 Postcode and car group still matter more than age alone, so a 19-year-old in a group 1 city car in the North East can pay far less than the headline figure.

-Usually yes — the average saving for new drivers is around £379/year versus standard cover, with discounts of 20–40% achievable, and 78% of 17–20-year-olds pay less with a telematics policy in 2026.
+Usually yes — about 78% of 17–20-year-olds pay less with a telematics policy than without one in 2026, with discounts of 20–40% achievable.
+The discount is earned through how you actually drive rather than applied automatically.
 Marmalade leads the market on price; Carrot and Cuvva offer flexible monthly options.
 Trade-off: curfews (often 11pm–5am), speed monitoring, and your insurer can void cover for persistently harsh driving.
 By 19, if you already have a clean year and a good standard quote, it is worth comparing both — the telematics saving narrows as your no-claims discount grows.

 Yes — no-claims discount (NCD) is the most powerful lever a 19-year-old has.
 Each clean year typically cuts 15–25% off the renewal, and the effect compounds: two clean years can roughly halve a first-year premium.
 Drive claim-free, and consider paying the small extra to protect your NCD so a single non-fault or minor claim doesn't wipe out years of savings.
 Time spent as a named driver on a parent's policy can also count towards a named-driver NCD scheme with Admiral, Direct Line and a few others.